BuoyantIO/gateway-api-workshop/istio/create-gateway.md

 <!-- @SHOW -->

-Now, create a Kubernetes Gateway using the "istio" GatewayClass.
+We'll create a Kubernetes Gateway using the "istio" GatewayClass.

 ```bash
 bat istio/gateway.yaml